 A job description is a document that describes certain details about a particular position.
 It typically contains the following elements:

-Job title.
+- Job title.
 The document may also specify a job code applicable to the employer’s internal operations, pay grade and to whom the position reports.

-Job classification.
+- Job classification.
 A job description often specifies whether a job is:

 - a temporary, contract or regular position.

-Duties.
-A job description should specify the responsibilities, duties, tasks and
+- Duties.
+A job description should specify the responsibilities, duties, tasks and requirements of the job.

-Qualifications.
+- Qualifications.
 The qualifications needed for the job should be listed.
 Some employers separately list qualifications that are required versus those that are preferred.
 These qualification can include, for example:

 - any professional or other required licenses or certifications;